Telecom Italia chairman says no joint project with Mediaset

-MILAN Telecom Italia (TLIT.MI) Chairman Giuseppe Recchi said on Friday the phone group was not working on any joint project with Mediaset (MS.MI), rejecting a press report it could look at acquiring the broadcaster's pay-TV business.
+MILAN Oct 10 Telecom Italia Chairman Giuseppe Recchi said on Friday the phone group was not working on any joint project with Mediaset, rejecting a press report it could look at acquiring the broadcaster's pay-TV business.

 "We have no common project with Mediaset," Recchi said when contacted by Reuters to comment on the latest speculation regarding the company.